Best Ultralight Backpacking Quilt 2026

 - Fabric: 10D ripstop nylon

 - Pros: Ultralight.
 High warmth-to-weight.
 Affordable.
 Draft collar.
-Comes with dry bag.
 Offset collar cinch.
 Quick dry.
 Draft-reducing design.
+Great moisture resistance.

 What makes it an ultralight quilt?